 The Linx uses seven sensors spread throughout the device to maintain full situational awareness of changes in the terrain, the activity the user is performing, and the movement of the Linx through three-dimensional space.

-Based on this awareness, microprocessors adjust the hydraulic resistance in both the ankle and knee, as well as the pneumatic pressure in the knee, to accomplish all of the previously described tasks except providing added propulsive power, which is found only in Ottobock’s Empower Ankle.
+Based on this awareness, microprocessors adjust the hydraulic resistance in both the ankle and knee, as well as the pneumatic pressure in the knee, to accomplish all of the previously described tasks except providing added propulsive power.
+The only devices that currently add propulsive power are Ossur’s Power Knee and Ottobock’s Empower Ankle.

-Specifically, in the typical chronology of the human gait, microprocessors manage:
+Specifically, in the typical chronology of the human gait, the microprocessors manage:

 - the level of hydraulic resistance in the foot as it rolls from the heel strike to the toe push-off during the Stance Phase;